vokerai/actions-ui/CONTRIBUTING.md

 We welcome contributions in the following areas:

 - **Feedback**: We're always looking for feedback on the project.
 If you have any suggestions, ideas, please open an issue to discuss it.
 One thing that should be noted is that this project is a port of `shadcn/ui`, meaning we won't be adding new components to this project unless they are added to `shadcn/ui` first.
-- **Support**: If you feel confident in your ability to help others with their questions, please join the [Discord](https://discord.gg/SRbSSrvXug) and help out in the `libs` -> `shadcn-support` channel, or answer questions asked in [Discussions](https://github.com/huntabyte/shadcn-svelte/discussions).
 - **Documentation improvements**: See a typo or broken link?
 Or do you think the documentation could be improved in some other way?
 If it's a typo/broken link, feel free to open a PR.
 If the change would involve more than a few line changes, please open an issue to discuss it first before spending time on it.
 - **Code optimizations**: If you see a way to improve the code, please open an issue to discuss it.